huachangb/Tutorial-group-matcher/README.md

 # Planner for finding the optimal schedule
 Python package to find schedules with a minimal number of overlapping lectures.
+See the jupyter notebook in this repository.

 ## Features
 - Searching for a schedule to limit the number of overlapping lectures